 I’ve shaken hands with Dr. Jonas Salk.
-I’ve stood close enough to Teddy Kennedy to smell cigar smoke on his bulging jacket.
+I’ve stood close enough to Teddy Kennedy to smell cigar smoke clinging to his bulging jacket.
 I’ve discussed nutrition with Jimmy Carter.
 And I’ve had my dogtags blessed by two popes.
-But the celebrity name I most enjoy dropping is Joe DiMaggio.
+But the celebrity whose name I most enjoy dropping is Joe DiMaggio.

 In October 1992 I was in Washington, D.C. on church business and went to National Airport for my return flight.
 I always get to airports as early as possible and on this occasion I sat at an empty gate to read.

 The adjacent gate was already full of passengers.
 As I scanned my book, a young ground agent escorted a gray-haired man with rounded shoulders to a seat directly in front of me.
-“I’ll come over to get you when it’s time to board,” she told the man, who nodded and smiled slightly, baring slightly irregular teeth.
+“I’ll come over to get you when it’s time to board,” she told the man, who nodded and smiled slightly, exposing large and slightly irregular teeth.

 The man was dressed in a brown varsity jacket and wore a baseball cap with a logo I didn’t recognize.
 He appeared tired.
-It took me a second or two to get my bearings, but I quickly realized the man was Joe DiMaggio.
+It took me a second or two before I realized the man was Joe DiMaggio.